abinaya8524hema/NewCodingBot/README.md

 8.Evaluate on the model accuracy

-9.Visulaize the confusion matrix and then get output
+9.Visulaize the confusion matrix and then get output.